-Apart from the wine tastings, you can experience many other tourist activities in Mendoza like horseback riding near the mountain edge, paragliding over the mountains and deserts, whitewater rafting in Mendoza river, visiting the modern art museum at Plaza Independencia and many many more.
+Apart from the wine tastings, you can experience many other tourist activities in Mendoza like horseback riding near the mountain edge, paragliding over the mountains and deserts, whitewater rafting in the Mendoza river, and visiting the modern art museum at Plaza Independencia plus many more.

 Location (El Calafate)

 Another great addition to your bucket list could be the beautiful town of El Calafate.
 Also located in Southern Argentina, this is a small town that is a lovely place to rest and relax and offers a variety of different experiences to nature lovers in South America.
 However, if you are also a foodie, be sure to taste Cordero al Palo, the famous Roasted Lamb dish that is cooked over an open log fire for several hours, and you can explore some tourist destinations of El Calafate fully refreshed!